Pungyeon/required/README.md

 * We have to change the logic in `CheckRequiredStructs` whenever we add a new type
 * There is no way for users of our package to add their own required types / structs

-To accomodate this fact, we can add a `Required` interface, which will be implemented by all of our required types.
+To accommodate this fact, we can add a `Required` interface, which will be implemented by all of our required types.
 In our `CheckRequiredStructs` function, we can then simply try to type convert our `interface{}` to our new `Required` interface and let this interface determine whether a value is deemed valid or invalid:

 ```go
 // Required is an interface which will enable the require.Unmarshal parser,